 “Is that his name?”

-I took the lead now and extended my free hand to touch the stallion’s head.
+I took the lead from the trainer and extended my free hand to touch the stallion’s head.
 The horse responded by stepping forward so that my palm rested against his nose.

 “You can change his name if you’d like,” Maron added.
 “Do you like him?”